 On the other hand, some memory foam futon beds can hold and maintain their shape for a substantially longer period.
 Additionally, the latter is sometimes considered better for futons that are commonly used as couches.

 Comfort is just about the most important thing that you’d want to look forward to when picking your futon mattress.
 Remember, though, that comfort is not just about sleeping well but also about sitting comfortably as well.
 This is not a regular comfortable mattress – it’s a futon, so it has to serve a dual purpose.

 Make sure that you get a bed which is going to be comfortable not only for sleeping, but for sitting too.
 The materials which are used to craft the solution are ultimately going to determine the comfort that you get from it.

 Want to know more?
 Learn how to make a futon more comfortable.

 The type of futon that you have alongside its overall structure would determine the thickness of the mattress.

 While it’s true that a sleek and thin futon mattress may look better than a bulky one, you might have to go for a thicker option if your sofa bed is made out of wood, for instance.
-The mattress needs to match the structure in order to make sure that you get a comfortable sleeping solution.
+The mattress needs to match the structure to make sure that you get a comfortable sleeping solution.

-So, for instance, a futon mattress which is about 8 inches thick can offer quite a lot more comfort for an adult sleeper in comparison to a six-inches thick one; it depends on the materials used.
+So, for instance, a futon mattress that is about 8 inches thick can offer quite a lot more comfort for an adult sleeper in comparison to a six-inches thick one; it depends on the materials used.
 An additional consideration to account for here is the weight of the person who will usually sleep on it – it’s generally advisable that the heavier the person, the thicker the mattress needs to be to help prevent bottoming out.